libelle17/neuserver/README.md

 <p style="margin-left:11%; margin-top: 1em"><b>neuserver
-&minus; Installation of a new linux server</b>: Allows the installation of a new linux server for a diabetologic practice in Dachau, after the operation system installation by the vendor&rsquo;s programme. <br>
+&minus; Configuration of a new linux server</b>: Allows the configuration of a new linux server for a diabetologic practice in Dachau, after the operation system installation by the vendor&rsquo;s programme. <br>
 (manpage-Hilfe in deutsch verf&uuml;gbar: &rsquo;man